In this article

 This article explores unreimbursed business expenses, rules for deducting them, and tips for business owners and employees to streamline this aspect of business operations.

-Can a W2 employee write off expenses?
+Can a W-2 employee write off business expenses?

-Before 2018, workers could deduct unreimbursed employee business expenses as miscellaneous itemized deductions on their tax returns.
+All W-2 employees could previously deduct unreimbursed employee expenses as miscellaneous itemized deductions on their tax returns.
+However, the Tax Cuts and Jobs Act (TCJA) of 2017 suspended many miscellaneous itemized deductions starting in 2018.

-1. Employees had to itemize deductions to benefit from the tax write-off.
+1. Employees had to itemize deductions to benefit from the tax write-off

-2. These miscellaneous itemized deductions were subject to a 2% floor, meaning employees could only deduct the amount exceeding 2% of their adjusted gross income (AGI).
+2. These miscellaneous itemized deductions were subject to a 2% floor, meaning employees could only deduct the amount exceeding 2% of their adjusted gross income (AGI)

 3. A tax deduction isn't a dollar-for-dollar reduction in the employee's tax bill.
 Instead, such expenses reduce their taxable income.
 So, for example, a $1,000 tax deduction would save an employee in the 25% tax bracket about $250 in taxes.